ssaldner/pure3d/docs/architecture/SIP.md

 The system presents the versions involved in a save conflict, showing which users saved what at what time, and lets the editor choose between the versions.
 If none of the versions is right, the editor can supply a new version.

 ## An admin publishes a workspace
- When an admin deems the edition-in-the-works to be publishable, (s)he can publish the workspace.
+ When an admin deems the project-in-the-works to be publishable, (s)he can publish the workspace.
 * The system will generate formatted pages from the markdown and media for the last time.
 * The workspace contents is copied to the AIP storage and put in place there.
-It will become the first version of a new edition or the next version of an existing edition.
+It will become the first version of a new project or the next version of an existing project.
-* A persistent identifier will be registered for the edition version
+* A persistent identifier will be registered for the project version
-* The list of all versions of the edition will be updated
+* The list of all versions of the project will be updated
 * The system will offer to update the list of contributors in the Dublin Core metadata based on the list of all admins, editors and readers that have been involved with the workspace.

 ## An admin clears a workspace